maxdovey/pineapple/_site/READMEmax.md

 The site is now hosted directly on maxdovey.com

+project.html is the profile page of a project projects is the category page

 ## to update site use ftp account to public_html/maxdovey-redirect
 ## edit locally and run '''jekyll build''' in root directory ('pineapple master')
 ## upload everything in _site/